-Gay, lesbian, trans, bisexuals and intersex persons have historically been discriminated against on the basis of their sexual orientation, gender identity and gender expression, and continue to be victims of discrimination, violence, persecution and other abuses; which infringes on their human rights protected by international and inter-American instruments.
+Gay, lesbian, bisexuals, trans and intersex persons have historically been discriminated against on the basis of their sexual orientation, gender identity and gender expression, and continue to be victims of discrimination, violence, persecution and other abuses; which infringes on their human rights protected by international and inter-American instruments.

-In performing its mission, particularly during onsite visits to countries and through public hearings, the Commission has received ample information on the situation of the rights of lesbian, gay, trans, bisexual and intersex persons in the Americas, and in particular, the serious discrimination and violence these persons face on the basis of their sexual orientation, gender identity and gender expression.
+In performing its mission, particularly during onsite visits to countries and through public hearings, the Commission has received ample information on the situation of the rights of gay, lesbian, bisexuals, trans and intersex persons in the Americas, and in particular, the serious discrimination and violence these persons face on the basis of their sexual orientation, gender identity and gender expression.

 Sources of information, including oral and written information presented during public hearings, information received during on site visits, and petitions and requests for precautionary measures received by the Commission, and in general, information collected by different actors in the System, point to an initial working theory that systemic problems faced by these persons in the region include: criminalization, high rates of violence and related impunity, discrimination in access to health and justice services and access to education, the labor sector and political participation, as well as exclusion and invisibility of these violations.